Skip to Content

 Serving Suggestions

-• Refrigerate: Store the leftovers in an airtight container separated by parchment paper.
+• Refrigerate: Store the leftovers in an airtight container separated by small sheets of parchment paper.
 They will keep for 2-3 days.

-• Freeze: Once the wraps cool, transfer them to a freezer-safe container or bag separated by parchment paper for easy use.
+• Freeze: Once the wraps cool, transfer them to a freezer-safe container or bag separated by parchment paper.
 Spinach protein wraps freeze for up to 2-3 months.

 • Thaw: Defrost the leftovers in the refrigerator overnight.